 - 1. Open the OneDrive app and select the files that you want to share.
-(Swipe down on a file or folder to select it.) - 2.
-Open the Share charm, and then decide how you want to share: - By email.
-Choose Mail. - On a social network.
-Choose People, then choose a social network.
+(Swipe down on a file or folder to select it.
+Or if you're using a mouse, right-click it.) - 2.
+Open the Share charm, and then decide how you want to share: - Choose Invite People to share the drive with others.
+You'll need to provide their email addresses so they can - Choose Get a link let people read the files or read and edit the files, or to make the folder public.
+You'll be able to paste the link into any email, document, or post.
+Or, you can share it directly to a social media site like Facebook or Twitter.